-Where it is necessary to deal with a sole supplier, this should formally be requested in writing and submitted for approval to the Manager with Responsibility for Procurement and the relevant Director.
+Where it is necessary to deal with a sole supplier, this should formally be requested in writing and submitted to the Manager with Responsibility for Procurement who in turn will make a recommendation for approval to the relevant Director.

 A template form is included at Appendix 12.